 4. Your HARO Response Is Too Long

 If one of our writers opens up a HARO response and it’s an entire page of text with no formatting, they’re immediately uninterested in reading it.
-Imagine if you went to a website from the 90s right now.
-It would look dated with its huge blocks of text, wouldn’t it?
-Well this is what your response looks like to us.
+Your information might be incredible, but with HARO, first impressions are everything — and a huge block of text isn’t exactly the best first impression.

 We need a paragraph explaining why you’re an expert in the topic we’re asking about, and then some quotable sentences that address the questions from the query.
 Sticking with the Father’s Day example from above — if we say we’re looking for dad advice for aspiring entrepreneurs, tell us how many kids you have and how long you’ve been running your business (with links to your website and social media profiles, please).